seahow-uk/vmware-admin-scripts/esxi-on-kvm/README.md

+# **ESXi on KVM - Running a nested VMware environment on an AWS EC2 baremetal server**

 # **Deployment Steps**

 NOTE: I realize it is obnoxious to have to separately download these ISOs from VMware, but it would be illegal for me to distribute them myself.